DonutWare/Fladder/INSTALL.md

 2. Download the latest iOS IPA file from the [Releases](https://github.com/DonutWare/Fladder/releases) page and save it to your computer.

-3. Plug your phone into your computer and open iTunes.
+3. Plug your device into your computer and open iTunes.

 4. Click the device icon in the top left next to the navigation buttons.

-5. Ensure **Sync with this iPhone over Wi-Fi** is checked.
+5. Ensure **Sync with this device over Wi-Fi** is checked.

-6. Click Done, then close iTunes.
+6. Click Apply, then Done, then close iTunes.

 7. Open Sideloadly and click the Open IPA button in the top left.
 Select the IPA you downloaded earlier.

 8. Make sure your device is listed under **iDevice**.
 It will usually look like this: `<device name> (<iOS version>) <UDID> @USB`.

 9. Enter your Apple ID in the **Apple ID** box.
-We recommend creating a second Apple ID, but this is not required.
+Creating a second Apple ID is recommended, but not required.

 10. Click Start.
 You will be prompted to enter your Apple ID password.
 Enter it and allow any two-factor authentication, if required.